This t-shirt almost always gets a laugh. Followed by some variant on “Where can EYE get one?”

 And love it they do at the Cheese Dip Championship, where the many fine chefs of Little Rock and beyond present their personal takes on this humble and caloric dish.

 As for you the public: show up, pay your admission, and play the field.
 Bring a muffin tin.
-The tasting booths hand out their samples in small plastic cups; you need the cups in a muffin tin to safely carry around the multiple cups of sloppy, cheesy goodness.
+The tasting booths hand out their samples in small plastic cups; you need a muffin tin to safely carry around the multiple cups of sloppy, cheesy goodness.

 Bring tortilla chips, too, though the event provides them.
 One Little Rock local writes, “There is a very good chance that chips run out before cheese dip, and people are gross and will straight-up drink cheese dip.”
 Don’t be those people.